-We highlight the inherent spatial and temporal biases in the 2008 sample set (Figs. 3 and 4), which may limit the application of the genetic sample stock composition estimate to the entire 2008 chum salmon bycatch.
-NMFS recently published regulations implementing Amendment 91 to the Fishery Management Plan for Groundfish of the Bering Sea and Aleutian Islands Management Area (75 FR 53026, August 30, 2010) which requires that all salmon taken as bycatch in the Bering Sea pollock fishery be sorted by species and counted to ensure compliance with the salmon bycatch caps for the pollock fishery.
-This may provide additional opportunity for observers to provide representative samples from the salmon bycatch for genetic analysis, and improve the capability to characterize the origin of salmon taken as bycatch in the Bering Sea pollock fishery.
+We highlight the inherent spatial and temporal biases in the 2010 sample set (Figs. 3 and 4), which may limit the application of the genetic sample stock composition estimate to the entire 2010 chum salmon bycatch.
+NMFS recently published regulations implementing Amendment 91 to the fishery management plan for groundfish of the Bering Sea and Aleutian Islands Management Area (75 FR 53026, August 30, 2010) which requires that all salmon taken as bycatch in the Bering Sea pollock fishery be sorted by species and counted to ensure compliance with the salmon bycatch caps for the pollock fishery.
+This new regulation will provide additional opportunity for observers to collect representative samples from the salmon bycatch for genetic analysis, and improve the capability to characterize the origin of salmon taken as bycatch in the Bering Sea pollock fishery.